basysKom/RiveQtQuickPlugin/README.md

 ## Example Project

 Check out the "example" folder in this repository for a complete example project demonstrating how to use the `RiveQtQuickPlugin`.
+When you build with examples, dont forget to set the correct import path in Linux.
+In Windows everything is deployed in your build directory into a directory called "binary"

 ## Compatibility

-The plugin has been tested on Windows using the MSVC 2019 compiler and Qt 5.
-To ensure broader compatibility, test the plugin on different platforms, compilers, and Qt versions, and address any compatibility issues that may arise.
+The plugin has been tested on:
+ * Windows using the MSVC 2019 compiler and Qt 5.15.2
+ * Linux/Ubuntu using CLANG12 and Qt and Qt 5.15.2

 ## Contributing